CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

    ![](images/30.png)

-1. Navigate to the Azure portal interface, navigate to the resource group **asclab**, in the list of resources, click the **asclab-app** web app.
+1. Navigate to the Azure portal interface, navigate to the resource group **asclab**, in the list of resources, click the **asclab-app-xxxxxxxxxxxxx** web app.

 1. On the web app blade, click **Browse**.